mythz/jquip/README.md

   - The source code was modified (somewhat unnaturally) so it would work with the Closure Compiler, i.e. have all the API methods exported correctly.
   - The total code-size (min+gzip) for jquip and non-query plugins (i.e. docready,events,css,ajax,custom) is **9.67k** in advanced mode and **9.86k** in Simple mode.

 ### v.01

   - Abstracted Events, pluggable query engines and new `$().find` and `Events` system courtesy of the much leaner implementation in [Zepto.js](http://zeptojs.com/), refactored to support multiple browsers.
   - We are now passing Backbone.js latest test-suite in all the latest browsers!
+Now included in the **/test** folder.
+  - New Spine.js tests added as well, now passing all but 1 test (in latest browsers)
     - (we'll get to older IE browsers as soon as we find a PC with them installed :)

-### pre-alpha, first release

-  - Customizable Library builder service at
-  - Node js build scripts added to minify jquip with UglifyJS.

-## Roadmap

-  - Getting jquip to work in Google Closure Compiler's advanced compilation mode without warnings so it can be used to programatically strip out dead code your application doesn't use for an even smaller footprint!
-  - Add missing shims to Abstracted Events (decided to add them after all due to popular demand)
-  - Add caching to improve performance

-## Changes

-#### v.01

-  - New Spine.js tests added as well, now passing all but 1 test (in latest browsers)
-  - New tests added and bug fixes.
-Backbone.js latest test suite now passes in all the latest browsers - now included in the **/test** folder.
   - New Event system added as a plugin, now with abstracted events.
     - We expect most devs would want to include events, but can now be stripped if you dont.
   - Query engines are now pluggable and none are included by default but will auto detect window.Sizzle or window.qwery if available and automatically download Sizzle.js from [cdnjs.com](http://cdnjs.com) if a browser doesn't support `document.querySelectorAll` (i.e. <=IE7).
 Note: because there's no Sizzle.js it's important to be aware of limitations when relying on browsers native querySelector implementations, i.e. there are [restrictions in IE8](http://www.javascriptkit.com/dhtmltutors/css_selectors_api.shtml) where the HTML page must be in standards mode and Safari in quirks mode [can't handle uppercase or unicode characters](http://www.wordsbyf.at/2011/11/23/selectors-selectoring/).

-#### pre-alpha
+### pre-alpha, first release

+  - Customizable Library builder service at
+  - Node js build scripts added to minify jquip with UglifyJS.
   - $.addConstructor is now `$.hook`
   - $.addPlugin is now `$.plug`
   - **scrollLeft** and **scrollTop** is now in the **css** plugin
   - Due to a request by the jQuery team we're no longer assigning the **jQuery** variable, you will now need to manually change this yourself on the first line of jquip.js:
     `window.jquip = window.$ = (function()..`

+## Roadmap

+  - Getting jquip to work in Google Closure Compiler's advanced compilation mode without warnings so it can be used to programatically strip out dead code your application doesn't use for an even smaller footprint!
+  - Add the Closure Advanced Compiler option to the [jquip library service](http://www.servicestack.net/jqbuilder/)
+  - Add missing shims to Abstracted Events (decided to add them after all due to popular demand)
+  - Add caching to improve performance

 ## What's in the box? - i.e. the 90% good parts